Using Natural Language Explanations to Rescale Human Judgments

 We evaluate our approach on whether LLM rescaling (1) can discern subtleties in natural language feedback as well as humans do; (2) changes correlation between annotators.
 The proposed approach brings scores closer to how humans would do this rescaling without impacting agreement, while retaining subjectivity.

 Our main contributions are: (1) A method for rescaling Likert judgments with explanations using LLMs anchored in a scoring rubric.
-(2) A dataset of document-grounded questions from several strong systems (GPT-3 and GPT-4), consisting of 12.6k human judgments on answer completeness and correctness.
+(2) A dataset of 12.6k human judgments (with explanations) on the completeness and correctness of answers produced by strong systems (GPT-3 and GPT-4) for document-grounded high-level question answering.